its-K/WeatherBox/README.md

 # WeatherBox
-A physical weather forecaster and a smart lamp.Much more
+A physical weather forecaster and a smart lamp.
+Much more coming soon....